Business Valuations Following a Toronto Divorce

 If a small business owner pursues a divorce from their spouse, the value of their company can become important in a Toronto divorce.
 If one of the spouses started, bought, or built up the value of the business during the marriage, the business might be part of the couple’s marital property, even if only one spouse participated in the management or acquisition of the business.
 As marital property, a Toronto court could determine that the business should be equitably divided between the two spouses in a divorce.

 A couple might have to make financial sacrifices for the business’s good during a marriage.
 If the couple later decides to divorce, the spouse of the person who started or acquired the business might be able to obtain an interest in the company or a monetary settlement that represents their share of the company’s value.
+A knowledgeable local lawyer could help advocate for your interests in a business after a divorce.

 Contact a Toronto Divorce Lawyer About Valuing a Business